Swirled Christmas Cookies

 Tips for Making the Best Swirled Christmas Cookies

 • Really cream together the butter and granulated sugar.
-It helps incorporate air into the dough which makes tender, soft cookies.
+It helps incorporate air into the dough, which makes tender, soft cookies.

 • Use gel food coloring to color the cookie dough!
-Liquid can throw off the consistency of the dough and won't create quite as bright of a color.
+Liquid can throw off the consistency of the dough and won’t create quite as bright a color.

 • Cut the cookies with a consistent thickness of 1/3 inch.
 This will help the cookies bake more evenly.